 - Priority should be given to

-countries with following characteristics:
+countries with the following characteristics:

 forest area and carbon stock;

-relevance of forests in the national economy; and
+importance of forests in the national economy; and

 current or projected deforestation or forest degradation rates.